 First, meet with your trainers, instructors, or advisers.
 Some of them may look super intimidating, but it won’t hurt to drop by during their office hours for a quick introduction; you never know when you’ll need help with your assignments or future internship recommendations.
 These people can also be great mentors since they already have the of knowledge not just about the class subject, but life in general.

 Second, build connections with your classmates especially to those that you know you can be really good friends with.
 These people are your college backups, you can swap course notes with each other and they will be reliable study buddies.
 These close connections are the ones that will have your back if you miss a class.

 Third, get involved with college activities and events.
 These are great ways to grow your network outside your course and gain new friends.

 4. DON’T JUST BE IN CLASS BUT BE PRESENT IN CLASS

 Don’t just be present in body when in class.
 Be MENTALLY PRESENT!
 In other words, don’t just be there for the sake of being there.
 PARTICIPATE!
 When your trainer asks questions, raise your hands even if you are not really sure of the answer (this is self-testing your knowledge).
 And also don’t be afraid to ask questions during class especially if you don’t understand.
 Participating in class helps you retain information easily and most classes have a mark for participation, so don’t let that 5% mark be the difference between a pass and a fail.
-Learn note-taking strategies that best suit you; don’t just write whatever you see on the board or whatever your trainer is saying, because you’ll end up more confused on the subject matter when you’re about study than when you were inside the classroom.
+Learn note-taking strategies that best suit you; don’t just write whatever you see on the board or whatever your trainer is saying because you’ll end up more confused on the subject matter when you’re about to study than when you were inside the classroom.